 Slack Webhook Tester

-Paste your Slack webhook URL.
-Customise the message, channel override, sender name, and emoji — or paste your own JSON.
+Test your Slack incoming webhook URL, then connect Google Forms to Slack with RouteForms.
+Paste your webhook, customise the message, channel override, sender name, and emoji — or paste your own JSON.
 We POST it to Slack and report the status, latency, response body, and a plain-English diagnosis of Slack's error codes.

 HTTPS only.
 The POST runs server-side — we don't store the URL, log it, or surface it in analytics.
 The URL is masked when you click away from this field.